 Source: Passover Matzo Pie

 As Passover approaches, everyone is looking for creative ways to use matzo crackers.
-If you haven’t finalized your Passover dishes, consider including adding this Passover Matzo Pie by Cruelty Free Family.
+If you haven’t finalized your Passover dishes, consider adding this Passover Matzo Pie by Cruelty Free Family.
 Delicious layers of matzoh, spinach, garlicky mashed cauliflower, and potato are drizzled with decadent cashew cream.
 Even if you don’t celebrate Passover, this is a great alternative to lasagna and can even be modified to your liking.

 3. Matzo Toffee